 Eliminate Private Mortgage Insurance (PMI)

 Mortgage payment lenders require you to pay PMI if your down payment is less than 20% of the home value.
-If you have cash or if your home equity has increased, you can use that money as a down payment that crosses the 20% threshold and remove homeowners insurance from your loan.
+If you have cash or if your home equity has increased, you can use that money as a down payment that crosses the 20% threshold and removes PMI from your loan.
 Most mortgages roll the cost of PMI into the current loan.
-By eliminating it, borrowers soon can lower their monthly payments.
+By eliminating it, borrowers immediately can lower their monthly payments.

 More favorable terms on refinance options